bitrise-io/bitrise/README.md

 ### Updating dependencies

-To do a full dependency update use [bitrise-tools/gows](https://github.com/bitrise-tools/gows):
+To do a full dependency update use [bitrise-tools/gows](https://github.com/bitrise-tools/gows), for a clean workspace:

 ```
 gows clear && gows bitrise run godeps-update